RunestoneInteractive/RunestoneServer/docker/README.rst

 1. Install OS-dependent prerequisites
 *************************************

-..
-TODO

-    Enable the script to download and install the Docker Desktop if necessary.
-Challenge: how to determine if an app in installed in Windows/OS X?
-On Windows, should we assume WSL2 + Docker Desktop or ask the user if they want to VirtualBox?
-(I think we should assume -- an advanced user would probably understand to install VirtualBox if they wanted to.)

-    Is there any way to download the script without installing curl?
-It seems like neither curl nor wget is installed by default in Ubuntu.
-The solution I can see: write OS-specific scripts (Powershell for Windows, bash for Linux and OS X) that can be

 Linux
 ^^^^^
 If running on Linux, you must use Ubuntu 20.04 (although any version of Ubuntu 18.0+ should work).
 Installation on older versions of Ubuntu or other Linux distributions may require adjustments.
 Install ``curl`` by opening a terminal then typing: